pali-sutta-readings/pali-sutta-readings.github.io/docs/index.md

 ## Zoom Meetings

+See the calendar below for which days have a meeting planned.

-Meetings on every **Wednesday 13:00** (Europe/Lisbon time), for about 1.5hr.
+Generally, meetings are on every **Wednesday 13:00** (Europe/Lisbon time), for about 1.5hr.
 When the date falls on *uposatha* days, the meeting is shifted to **Thursday**.
 The online meetings are intended for monastics.

 Zoom Meeting: [Invite Link][zoom-link], Meeting ID: `871 8546 9048`, Passcode: `suttanta`